2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in New Mexico

 Check out the geology bachelor's degree programs at these schools if you want to attend one of the most popular in New Mexico.

-Our analysis found University of New Mexico - Main Campus to be the most popular school for geological and earth sciences students who want to pursue a bachelor’s degree in New Mexico.
-Located in the city of Albuquerque, UNM is a public school with a very large student population.
+Our 2023 rankings named University of New Mexico - Main Campus the most popular school in New Mexico for geological and earth sciences students working on their bachelor’s degree.
+Located in the large city of Albuquerque, UNM is a public school with a fairly large student population.

 About 50% of the students majoring in geology at the school are women while 50% are male.

-Full Geological & Earth Sciences at University of New Mexico - Main Campus Report
+Read full report on Geological & Earth Sciences at University of New Mexico - Main Campus

-The in-demand bachelor’s degree programs at New Mexico State University - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular geological and earth sciences schools in New Mexico.
-NMSU Main Campus is a fairly large public school located in the suburb of Las Cruces.
+Out of the 5 schools in New Mexico that were part of this year’s ranking, New Mexico State University - Main Campus landed the # 2 spot on the list.
+NMSU Main Campus is a fairly large public school located in the medium-sized suburb of Las Cruces.

 About 67% of the students majoring in geology at the school are women while 33% are male.